There is a really exciting change happening.

 - Excellence Wins: A No-Nonsense Guide to Becoming the Best in a World of Compromise by Horst Schulze – You want to know why the Ritz-Carlton is the best in the world at service?
 This book has the story.

 Looking for more, or personalized recommendations based on your goals?
-I’ve certainly got them!
-Grab 15 minutes with me and let’s talk.
+We’ve certainly got them!
+Fill out our contact form.

 2. Be observant.

 This seems so obvious, but to master customer experience you must really start paying attention to the experiences you have as a customer.
 What made the experience great or infuriating?
 What could have worked better?